- Cornell University (A.B., 1989)(Phi Beta Kappa)

 Chemicals, Substances in Articles, Product-Related Environmental Compliance, and Supply Chain Management

-- Advise chemicals, pesticides, toy, and electronics companies on compliance with chemicals-related market access regulations, including REACH, RoHS, and other national-level chemical and article import notification schemes.
+- Advising chemicals, pesticides, toy, and electronics companies on compliance with chemicals-related market access regulations, including REACH, RoHS, and other national-level chemical and article import notification schemes.
 Extensive work on multijurisdictional projects involving complex market access and compliance challenge for chemical products overseas.

 - Representing the semiconductor industry on the new listing of a substance in the Stockholm POPs Convention with critical applications for semiconductor manufacturing.

 - Advising and representing pharmaceutical companies seeking essential use exemptions for ozone-depleting substances under the Montreal Protocol and U.S. Clean Air Act.

-- Advise and represent electronics importers on the U.S. excise tax on substances manufactured with ozone-depleting substances.
+- Advising and representing electronics importers on the U.S. excise tax on substances manufactured with ozone-depleting substances.